 Positioning is the process of defining your unique value proposition and communicating it effectively to your target market.
 Top of funnel churn, or churn at the acquisition stage, is often a result of poor positioning or ineffective messaging.
+Read more about Top of Funnel Churn and how to address it on our top ranked Google article here.
 To reduce churn at the top of the funnel, you need to ensure that your messaging resonates with your target market and communicates your unique value proposition effectively.

 Churn after Registration and Poor Monetization - Middle (MOFU) and bottom of funnel (BOFU) churn

 MOFU and BOFU churn are signals that your ideal user segment has not yet deeply perceived value or deeply experienced value.
 This requires a rethink of using experience design and journey mapping to improve acquisition and resurrection marketing, or exploration of your product roadmap and priorities to deepen value exchange.

 Signals of Product-Market Fit